davyker/six-card-triple-flop-odds/README.md

 # Six-Card Triple Flop PLO Poker Simulator & Equity Calculator

-Pot Limit Omaha (PLO) is a variant of Texas Hold'em where each player gets 4 cards instead of 2, and at showdown players make their best 5-card hand using exactly 2 of their cards + 3 from each board
+Pot Limit Omaha (PLO) is a variant of Texas Hold'em where each player gets 4 cards instead of 2, and at showdown players make their best 5-card hand using exactly 2 of their cards + 3 from the board

 This repo contains a Monte Carlo simulator for Six-Card Triple Flop PLO, a variant of Pot Limit Omaha where:
 - Each player gets **6 cards** instead of 4